Rohini (film)

 Rohini is a 1953 Indian Tamil-language film directed by Kamal Ghosh and produced by S. Mukherjee.
 It is an adaptation of the Bengali novel Krishnakanter Uil by Bankim Chandra Chatterjee.
 The film was released on 5 November 1953 and failed commercially.

 Plot

 A wealthy zamindar writes a will disposing of his property.
 He does not want to give the entire estate to his son who despises his father.
-The zamindar wants to give a major portion of the estate to one of his close relatives and he has a sister named Rohini, who is a widow.
-The zamindars son persuades Rohini to steal the will and substitute it with a counterfeit.
+The zamindar wants to give a major portion of the estate to one of his close relatives.
+He has a sister named Rohini, who is a widow.
+The zamindars son persuades Rohini to steal the will and put a fake one in its place.
 She promptly does so, but after learning of the intentions of the zamindars son, she changes her decision and tries to replace the counterfeit with the original.
 She is then caught in the act, leading to a chain of events which includes kidnap and murder.